kubevirt/monitoring/docs/runbooks/VirtOperatorRESTErrorsBurst.md

 ## Impact

-Cluster-level actions, such as upgrading and controller reconciliation, probably do not function.
+Cluster-level actions, such as upgrading and controller reconciliation, might not be available.

 However, customer workloads, such as virtual machines (VMs) and VM instances (VMIs), are not likely to be affected.